 An audit refers to an examination of the financial statements of a company.
 Audits are conducted to provide investors and other stakeholders with confidence that a company’s financial reports are accurate.
-Audits also provide regulators with the assurance that a company is adhering to the appropriate legal standards.
+Audits also provide regulators with the assurance that a company is adhering to the appropriate legal and regulatory standards.

 It’s easy to think of an audit as a financial investigation, where a company’s financial statements are scrutinized by an external or internal auditor to ensure it is accurate and free of errors.
 After an audit, the auditor will provide an opinion on whether the financial statements accurately reflect the financial position of the company.

 - An audit is an examination of the financial statements of a company, such as the income statement, cash flow statement, and balance sheet.